roobertoAlves/movie_lib/README.md

 ## Notes

-- Make sure to get a valid API key from [imdbapi.dev](https://imdbapi.dev/) to access movie data.
+- Make sure to get a valid API key from [The Movie Database (TMDB)](https://www.themoviedb.org/settings/api) to access movie data.
 - The project uses environment variables to easily switch endpoints and keys.
+- The `.env` file is ignored by Git for security reasons - never commit API keys!
+- Use the `.env.example` file as a template for your local environment setup.

 ---
 Developed by Jose Roberto Damasceno